 Your maiden collection should reflect the basic essence of your clothing brand.

 Connect with manufacturers to produce your clothing.
-Consider factors like quality, cost, minimum order quantity, and trust factor.
+Consider factors like quality, the cost to start, minimum order quantity, and trust factor to manufacture your clothing designs line.
 Remember external appearances do matter and attractive packaging also draws target customers.

 5) Market your clothing brand

 Publicizing one’s collection, either physically or digitally, is as important as producing it.
-Marketing over social media, for example, on Facebook or on Twitter, is the trend now.
-Make sure that your brand’s goals align with your marketing strategy.
+Selling online is not easy.
+Marketing over your sales channels and social media, for example, social media platforms like Facebook or Instagram reels is the trend now.
+Make sure that your brand’s goals align with your marketing strategy and business model with high quality products.
 This ensures that your customers develop brand loyalty.

 Creating your own website also helps because customers can directly connect with you and make online purchases.
 You may write product-related blogs to enlighten your customers.
 Your website will act as your brand’s promoter and is important for your branding strategy.
-Display pictures of the apparels under your brand to attract potential customers and, also, to lend credibility to your business.
+Display pictures of the apparel under your brand to attract potential customers and, also, to lend credibility to your business.
+Accept payments to multiple channels for user ease to purchase including credit cards.

 The fonts, symbols, and colors used on your website, on tags, on your store create a huge impression.